MaxVasylenko90/testBrief2/README.md

 # This is a Spring Boot REST application using HTTP interfaces.
-This application can work with these transactions (CRUD operations) and also has a search mechanism.
+This application collects all the transactions coming from some service, receives the data at HTTP interface, stores it in a SQL database and makes it available via the HTTP interface.
+Also this application can work with these transactions (CRUD operations) and also has a search mechanism.